Tiny House of Dreams....................

 My dream is to take all of the things I learned from the farm and

 apply them to urban life.
-I still want to be self sufficient.
-I still
+I still want to be self reliant.
+I still want

-want fresh eggs, vegetables, milk, and cheese.
-I just need to learn
+fresh eggs, vegetables, milk, and cheese.
+I just need to learn to do

-to do it on a much smaller scale.
-My time out in the woods made
+it on a much smaller scale.
+My time out in the woods made me

-me realize that living sustainably does not mean carving a
+realize that living sustainably does not mean carving a homestead

-homestead out of the little wilderness left to us.
-Rather, it is living
+out of the little wilderness left to us.
+Rather, it is living within your

 |All images and information on this website